Polynomial equations for matrices over integers modulo a prime power and the cokernel of a random matrix: Proof of Theorem

-We are now ready to prove Lemma \ref{final'}:
+We are now ready to prove Lemma \ref{final}:

-\begin{proof}[Proof of Lemma \ref{final'}] We proceed by induction on $N \geq 0$.
-Let $N = 0$.
-Then the statement we consider trivially follows because on the left-hand side all $pM_{i} = 0$ as we work over $\bZ/p\bZ$.
-Suppose that the statement holds over $\bZ/p\bZ, \dots, \bZ/p^{N}\bZ$, and we work over $\bZ/p^{N+1}\bZ$ to finish the induction.
+\begin{proof}[Proof of Lemma \ref{final}] We proceed by induction on $k \geq 1$.
+Let $k=1$.
+Then the statement we consider trivially follows because on the left-hand side of the desired identity, all $pM_{i} = 0$ as we work over $\bZ/p\bZ$.
+Suppose that the statement holds over $\bZ/p\bZ, \dots, \bZ/p^{k-1}\bZ$, and we work over $\bZ/p^{k}\bZ$ to finish the induction.
 We have

-We may now use the induction hypothesis on the last quantity to obtain\footnote{Note that having $p^{N+1}H = 0$ instead of $p^{N}H = 0$ in the hypothesis of Lemma \ref{final'} is crucial here because if it were that $p^{N}H = 0$, then it may not have been the case that $p^{N-1}(H/p^{N}H) = 0$.
-However, since our desired statement has $p^{N+1}H = 0$ in the hypothesis, we only need $p^{N}(H/p^{N}H) = 0$, which is always true.}